-Our Colorado estate planning lawyers will work with you to determine your unique estate plan goals so the plans we put onto paper achieve those goals.
-At Brown Law Firm, we listen to clients’ goals and objectives and tailor each client’s estate plan to meet the client’s specific needs.
-We do not take a one-size-fits-all approach, so your estate plan will not be just another generic form.
-Nicole Economy Brown holds a Masters in Taxation, but she believes the “tax tail” should not wag the dog, meaning an estate plan does not have to be completed solely for tax planning purposes.
+Our Colorado estate planning lawyers will work with you to identify your unique estate planning goals and implement those goals accordingly.
+At Brown Law Firm, we listen to our clients’ goals and objectives and tailor each client’s estate plan to the client’s specific needs, which may include avoiding probate, reducing taxes and/or protecting loved ones.
+We do not take a one-size-fits-all approach, so your estate plan will not be a set of generic forms.
+The lawyers at Brown Law Firm believe the “tax tail” should not wag the dog, meaning an estate plan does not need to be driven solely by tax considerations.

-These highly important documents address the management of assets and medical decision making in the event of incapacity and are an important component of all good and thorough estate plans.
-Our Denver estate planning lawyers will ensure that your ancillary documents and your wills and trusts flow seamlessly together.
+These highly important documents address the management of assets and medical decision making in the event of incapacity and are an important component of a comprehensive estate plan.